ethstorage/w3drive/README.md

 ![](public/flowchart.jpg)

 #### Secret key seed
-Sign the user address, drive id, network id, etc. to get the signature information, and use the signature as a secret key seed.
+Every user's file is encrypted by a unique AES256 key, and all those keys are derived from one root secret key.
+This root secret key is determined by a secret key seed which is a signature signed by the user's wallet using some user-related info (user address, drive id, network id, etc).
 ```
 const provider = new ethers.providers.Web3Provider(window.ethereum);
 const signer = provider.getSigner();